-Under Section 1953, a lessor may still terminate the lease and retake possession for his own account by rescinding the lease under subdivision (a).
-But a lessor will not be able to let the property remain vacant and recover the rent as it becomes due, for Section 1951.5 provides that the lessee's repudiation terminates the lease and, hence, there is no more rent due.
-Under Section 1953, if a lessor wishes to nullify the effect of the lessee's repudiation and retain his right to the accruing rental installments, the lessor is required to seek specific enforcement of the lease under subdivision (c).
+Under Section 1953, a lessor may still terminate the lease and retake. possession for his own account by rescinding the lease under subdivision (a).
+But a lessor cannot permit the property to remain vacant and recover the rent as it becomes due, for Section 1951.5 provides that the lessee's repudiation terminates the lease and, hence, there is no more rent due.
+Under Section 1953, if a lessor wishes to nullify the effect of the lessee's repudiation and retain his right to the accruing. rental installments, the lessor is required to seek specific enforcement of the lease under subdivision (c).
 Under subdivision (b), the lessor may recover damages for the loss of the bargain represented by the original lease-i.e., the difference between the rent reserved in the lease and the fair rental value of the property together with all other detriment proximately caused by the repudiation.
-Under the prior law, too, the lessor could recover such damages; but under subdivision (b) the lessor's cause of action accrues upon the repudiation while under the prior law the lessor's cause of action did not accrue until the end of the original lease term.
-See Treff v.
+See Section 3320.
+Under the prior law, too, the lessor could recover such damages; but under subdivision (b), the lessor's cause of action accrues upon the repudiation while under the prior law the lessor's cause of action did not accrue until the end of the original lease term.
+Sec Treff v.
 Gulko, 214 Cal.
 591, 7 P.2d 697 (1932).

 The remedies specified in Section 1953 may also be used by a lessee when the lessor breaches the lease, but in this respect Section 1953 merely continues the preexisting law without significant change.
-See 30 CAL.
-JUR.2d Landlord and Tenant § 314 (1956).
+See 30 Cal.
+JUB.2d Londord and Tenant § 314 (1956).